DataDog/integrations-core/riak/README.md

 ## Overview

-This check lets you track node, vnode and ring performance metrics from RiakKV or RiakTS.
+This check lets you track node, vnode, and ring performance metrics from RiakKV or RiakTS.

 ## Setup